 Reduction in fraud comes from that immutability.
 You can't slip a fake product into the chain because someone would have to forge the entire history of the blockchain simultaneously across thousands of nodes.
 The economics don't work.

-Scalability is one.
+The real obstacles are scalability and interoperability.
 If you want to track millions of shipments across the planet, your blockchain needs to handle that throughput without becoming a bottleneck.
-Interoperability is another.
-You've got different companies using different platforms, legacy systems that can't talk to blockchains, standards that don't exist yet.
+Different companies use different platforms, legacy systems can't talk to blockchains, and standards don't exist yet.
 GDPR and other regulations make some companies nervous about immutable ledgers.
+And it costs money.